K15t/gulp-viewport/README.md

 var viewportTheme = new ViewportTheme({
     // name of the theme to upload to
     themeName: 'your-theme-name',
+    // If you want to use space admin permissions instead of global, set the space key here
+    scope: ,
     // For home-config users of .viewportrc - defines which config to use for target
     env: 'DEV',
     // If you want to set up your target via the gulpfile instead of a .viewportrc, use this.